jcardibo/TaxeFonciereQC_2023_PowerBI/README.md

 ## 🤝 Contributing

 Contributions are welcome! 🎉 If you have suggestions for improving the data cleaning process, additional analyses, or any other enhancements, feel free to open an issue or submit a pull request.
+I'm also keen on collaborating with non-profit organizations and individuals passionate about data analysis.

 ## 📜 License

 This project is available under the Creative Commons License - see the LICENSE file for details.